-Cyndy Rochford is an attorney who specializes in divorce mediation and compassionately guides couples through creative problem-solving and open communication in negotiating the amicable dissolution of their marriage.
+Cyndy Rochford is a divorce lawyer in Rochester, NY and the Finger Lakes region who specializes in divorce mediation.
+Cyndy compassionately guides couples through creative problem-solving and open communication in negotiating the amicable dissolution of their marriage.

 What is Divorce Mediation?